A characterization of positroids, with applications to amalgams and excluded minors: Bonding and its application to amalgams of positroids

 \begin{thm} Let $M$ and $N$ be positroids with no loops, and let $E(M)\cap E(N)$ be $T$.
 If $T$ is nonempty, $T$ is independent in both $M$ and $N$, and $T$ is a set of clones in both $M$ and $N$, then the free amalgam $B_T(M,N)$ is a positroid. \end{thm}

 \begin{proof} Let $T=\{t_1,t_2,\ldots,t_k\}$.
 Observe that if the elements of $T$ are coloops of $M$, then $B_T(M,N)=(M\del T)\oplus N$, in which case the result follows since the class of positroids is closed under deletion and direct sum.
 Thus, by symmetry and the assumption that $T$ is a set of clones of both $M$ and $N$, we may assume that no element of $T$ is a coloop of either $M$ or $N$.
-Any bijection $\phi:E(M)\to E(M)$ for which $\phi(e)=e$ whenever $e$ is not in the set $T$ of clones is an automorphism of $M$, and likewise for $N$.
-So, using Corollary \ref{cor:clone}, some positroid order for $M$ and some positroid order for $N$ have the same restriction to $T$ and have $T$ being an interval.
+By Lemma \ref{lem:autclone} and Corollary \ref{cor:clone}, some positroid order for $M$ and some positroid order for $N$ have the same restriction to $T$ and have $T$ being an interval.
 Let

 and